 The recruitment process for all GTPD employees involves completion of an online application and several interviews as well as a comprehensive background investigation.The process generally takes 6-8 weeks.
 In addition......

-- police officer and public safety officer candidates must successfully pass a polygraph assessment, drug screen and physical exam, and psychological testing.
+- police officer and public safety officer candidates must successfully pass a polygraph assessment, drug screen and physical exam, human performance evaluation, and psychological testing.
 If not already GA POST-certified, police officer candidates must graduate from 11 weeks of training at the Police Academy before they enter the 12-14 week GTPD Field Training program; and

 - communication officer candidates who are not already GA POST-certified must graduate 40 hours of Academy training before they enter the 6 week GTPD on-the-job training program.

 Do you have specific questions about a career in the Georgia Tech Police Department?
 Please email firstname.lastname@example.org.
 We wish you much success in your career search!